 Because God specifically determines everything that will happen, then it would seem to follow that God is also responsible for everything, including sin.
 Most Calvinists try to distance themselves from the thought that God causes sin.
 But I believe that it is an inescapable consequence of determinism.

 Their response to the issue of sin is hard to follow but goes something like this.
 Man is totally depraved and incapable of doing any good apart from God’s grace.
 God does not force people to sin.
 But he does withdraw his grace from them so that they are incapable of obeying God.
 Therefore the responsibility for their sin is theirs alone and not God’s.
 In essence, this comes across to the Arminian as God telling us to hit a ball.
 Then holding it so high we can’t reach it and blaming us for missing the ball.
 If you read the quotes at the bottom, you will see that some Calvinists, instead of going through this gyration, just admit that God is the author of sin.

 Differing Views of Predestination

-Maybe the most significant issue in regards to determinism is the Calvinist view of predestination.
+Maybe the most significant issue in regard to determinism is the Calvinist view of predestination.
 For the Calvinist, predestination concerns salvation.
-In this view God foreordained, or predestined, some people to salvation, but not others.
+In this view, God foreordained, or predestined, some people to salvation, but not others.
 God’s foreordination of his elect is not based on anything they might do.
 Rather, God, in his divine wisdom and inscrutable ways, simply chose them.
 Some Calvinists hold to double predestination.
 This view holds that some are predestined to damnation.
 Many reject double predestination.
-But that, in my opinion, is what their understand of predestination amounts to whether they call it that or not.
+But that, in my opinion, is what their understanding of predestination amounts to, whether they call it that or not.